libremfg/rhize-docs/content/use-cases/genealogy.md

 ### Build frontends {#frontend}

-All the data that you store in the Rhize DB is exposed through the GraphQL API.
+All data that you store in the Rhize DB is exposed through the GraphQL API.
 This provides a flexible way to create custom frontends to organize your genealogical analysis in the presentation that makes sense for your use case.
 For example, you might represent the genealogy lots in any of the following ways:
 - In a summary report, providing a brief list of the material and all impacted upstream or downstream lots.